 How to train for a Himalayan Hiking Vacations

 Most of our clients, from 3 years old to some in their 70s, have done and completed their treks with almost no exercise or training.
-Some level of fitness and strength will be helpful, though to make an adventure vacation more enjoyable.
+Some levels of fitness and strength will be helpful, though, to make an adventure vacation more enjoyable.
 If you would want to be better prepared for a trek in the Himalayas, this is a suggested training regime to help you develop for such undertakings.
 Please seek your doctor and a local gym trainer’s advice and further guidance.

-Trekking requires some form of training such as stretching, cardiovascular, endurance, and muscle conditioning exercises.
+Trekking requires some form of training, such as stretching, cardiovascular, endurance, and muscle conditioning exercises.
 It is especially helpful to hike with a backpack.
 Having a stable physical shape is one of the most beneficial aspects of success on a high altitude trek.
 You should plan to progressively ramp up your speed, duration (time and distance), during your training.
 During the Himalayan trek, you will undoubtedly walk in the altitudes.
 So some form of altitude conditioning is also advisable.

 Ideal activities include running, walking on an inclined treadmill, doing stair master training, trail running, working on a cross-trainer, walking up and down hills, or participating in step aerobics classes.
 Biking, rowing, and swimming are good cardiovascular options for the early stages of your training, make sure that you include spinal-loading cardiovascular exercise as you get closer to your trekking vacation.